deletedcu/deletedcuu/README.md

     </a>
 </p>

-## 💻📱 Senior Mobile | Certified Full Stack Developer ✨✨✨✨✨
+## 💻📱 Smart Contracts | Certified Full Stack Developer ✨✨✨✨✨
 <!--
 ***Logistics:***
 - I have 12 years of experience in supply chain operations, with my primary account being responsible for is **Curest Health Inc**.